Constitution

 2-5

-The constituent members are to be divided into categories which reflect the nature of their activities, assets and responsibilities.
-Categories are:
+The constituent members are divided into categories which reflect the nature of their activities, assets and responsibilities.
+The categories are:

-railway preservation groups, which do not give public access to their premises/collection on a more than incidental basis, but may be affected by environmental and safety at work legislation, one point;
+a) Railway preservation groups, which do not give public access to their premises/collection on a more than incidental basis, but may be subject to environmental and safety at work legislation, one point;

-museum, tourist and preserved railways, operating railways or tramways on at least ten days per year over a specific length of track, with direct responsibility for the safety of the railway operation, ten points.
+c) Museum, tourist and historical railways and tramways, operating railways or tramways at least ten days per year over a specific length of track, with direct responsibility for the railway operation, ten points.

 2-6

-Any member or affiliate in default of payment for two consecutive years may be struck off the list by a decision of the Council.
+Any member or affiliate in default of payment for more than one year may be deleted from the list by a decision of the Board.

-No member shall be entitled to vote or no affiliate shall have the right to attend meetings for so long as its subscription remains unpaid.
+No member shall be entitled to vote or no affiliate shall have the right to attend meetings for as long as its contribution remains unpaid.

-The General Meeting may expel a member or affiliate from membership, only by a two/third majority of votes in a meeting which was called together for this specific purpose.
+The General Meeting may expel a member or affiliate from membership by a two/third majority of votes cast at a meeting convened for this specific purpose.
 Any member or affiliate subject to such a resolution has the right to be heard.

 Article 3 – The General Meeting